c-wei20/Data-Science-Projects/FYP - Time Series Forecasting of Global Renewable Energy Production - A Comperative Analysis and Implementation/README.md

 **Renewable Energy Selection:**

-This project selected 3 main renewable energy sources that generate electricity, which are hydro, wind, and solar renewable energy.
+This project selected 3 main renewable energy sources that generate electricity, which are **hydro**, **wind**, and **solar** renewable energy.
 These selected renewable resources generated 91% of renewable electricity in 2021.

 **Countries Selection:**